Maui Ocean Center

 Maui Ocean Center is the only public aquarium on Maui and exclusively displays marine life found in Hawaiian waters.
-Their exhibits are home to the world's largest display of Pacific corals, and they have been listed among TripAdvisor's top 10 aquariums to visit.
-Their mission is to foster understanding, wonder, and respect for Hawaiʻi's marine life, and they strive to educate the public on conservation issues and current threats to the ocean.
+The SEASCAPE restaurant at the aquarium is unique in that the restaurant is the only restaurant in all of Hawaii to be platinum certified for sustainability due to the restaurant offering 100% sustainable dining.

 Exhibits

 Maui Ocean Center has six main exhibits that focus on reef fish, deep water animals, Hawaiian culture and history, and more.

 Living Reef

 The Living Reef exhibit showcases over 40 Hawaiian coral species that range from shallow to deep-reef environments.
 Guests can observe the changes in species and coloration of marine life as they journey from the shallow reef to mid reef, and eventually, the deep reef.

 Turtle Lagoon

 This exhibit is home to the Hawaiian green sea turtle, one of Earth's most ancient animals.
 Featuring both a surface and underwater view of Hawaiʻi's beloved honu (turtles), this exhibit has up to six sea turtles on display at all times.

 Native to Hawaiʻi, the green sea turtle is the largest hard-shelled sea turtle in the world, reaching lengths of up to four feet and weighing in at over 300 pounds in adulthood.